July 5, 2008

 Windows Desktop Blogging Software

-Posted by: Lee Odden of Online Marketing Blog on on 05/17/07
+Posted by: of Online Marketing Blog on on 05/17/07

 Sometimes, writing blog entries via a web form just doesn’t work.
 That’s why I’m looking forward to Mariner Software’s new blogging client called WinJournal.
 The WinJournal name might be familiar since Mariner Software also created MacJournal.

 Currently in beta testing mode, WinJournal offers journaling, blogging and podcasting in one application.
-The blogging capabilities work with all popular Windows blogging software including: MovableType, TypePad, Wordpress, Live Journal, Blogger and Windows Spaces.
+The blogging capabilities work with all popular Windows blogging software including: MovableType, TypePad, WordPress, Live Journal, Blogger and Windows Spaces.
 WinJournal also allows you to publish blog entries to a web server via FTP so it can be used as a web site editor as well.
 WinJournal can also be used to write entries stored locally.

 Other options include: wiki style links, spell check, auto save, security/encryption, WYSIWYG text editor, calendar, multiple journals, labels, full screen mode and tabs.
 There is also a skins manager to change the look an feel of the WinJournal software.
 This is a good thing since the default skin under XP isn’t so good.